DubiousCactus/metabatch/README.md

 MetaBatch is a micro-framework for meta-learning in PyTorch that provides convenient tools for faster meta-training.
 It simplifies the task creation process and allows for efficient batching, making it a useful tool for researchers and engineers working on meta-learning projects.

+## How much faster?

+**TODO**: benchmark MAML and CNP examples with typical implementation and other repos.

 ## License